| Guitar Tone WoodsThere are many fine woods used today to build quality

 However, these are the woods that I have found to be able to offer the most

+pleasing characteristics to the most people.
 Note: all woods shown are unfinished.
 Photographs were

 taken at the same distance from the camera and under the same lighting